Reno Philharmonic Orchestra: Young People's Concerts

+Discover Music

 The Discover Music Program consists of musical ensembles of two to five musicians, who travel to selected Washoe County and regional elementary schools to perform interactive child-friendly music programs.
 Ensembles for the 2009–2010 season include strings brass, harp/vibraphone, and percussion.
 These are designed to give elementary school children a close-up look at symphonic musicians, music, and instruments through performances, demos, and participatory activities.